 ENONTEKIÖ (ENF): 10 mins (airport shuttles available).

-KOLARI is the closest train station to us since it is just a 2 hour journey overland.
-However, bus connections from Kolari to Enontekiö are more challenging than from Rovaniemi.
+Kolari is a slightly closer train terminal than Rovaniemi.
+It is only a 2 hour journey overland by car.
+However, bus connections from Kolari to Enontekiö are more challenging than from Rovaniemi and some route through Levi and become as long as the transfer from Rovaniemi.
 At certain times of year they go every day, at others, only on certain days of the week.

+Buses other than the arctic network route available once a day to Karasuando, 1 hour from Hetta.
 KIRUNA, in Sweden, is the final train terminal option for those who would like to travel north on sleeper trains.
 Good student rates apply when booked ahead of time.
-From Kiruna, bus connections to Enontekiö are a little challenging.
+From Kiruna, bus connections to Enontekiö other than those through the Arctic Bus Route are a little challenging.
 There are decent connections to the border towns of Karasuando and Muodaslompolo, both of which are c.
 1 hours drive from Hetta.
-However, forward travel from there would require a pick-up because of challenging connection timings.
+However, forward travel from there would require connecting to an arctic bus route bus or arranging a pick-up.

 When searching for buses, planes etc, to Hetta, you need to write Enontekiö (vs 'Enontekio') in the search engine!

 Enontekiö is the name of the municipality / region of Finland.
 Hetta is the name of the municipality's 'county town'.
 Whilst that might seem fairly straightforward, it can be a little confusing when you are 'en route' to us, since, once you are travelling through Enontekiö itself, all signposts which are intended to direct you towards Hetta actually have the word 'Enontekiö' on them, instead!